mm6/ethereum-lab3-hardhat/README.md

 MetaMask.
 Note that you may need to reset the nonce before retrying after a failed transaction.

 9. Browse around MetaMask to get used to the interface.
-Below is a sketch of its interface.
+It can be a bit confusing.
+Below is a description of its interface.

 ```
 MetaMask Cheat Sheet